TACC-Cloud/agave-docs/docs/agave/introduction/tutorials.rst

 **NOTE**

-You can download the files if you want by entering in the command
+You can download the files if you want by entering in the command:

 .. code-block:: shell